 I hinted on this above and it’s not much of a negative, just something to be aware of.
 Higher percentages of solvent in commercial products extends shelf life once the container is opened.
 Mixed up Danish oil evaporates more quickly.
 This means in the summer and in climates that are drier there is less time available to do the wiping off before the finish begins to become tacky.

 Generally, this is not a problem when the Danish oil finish is freshly mixed up.
 Possible exceptions for larger projects.
 However, the older the finish is the greater the degree of evaporation and the more concentrated the other components of the finish become.
 For me this is not much of a problem since the items that I am finishing are comparatively small.
 I batch my finishing so as I am using older finish I just wipe off more frequently.

 On larger projects I would suggest using a fresher mix or adding a bit more solvent to a finish that is more concentrated.
 I typically do this if my old finish has started to skim a bit and I am towards the bottom of my container.

 When a finish has become tacky, the wiping off is very difficult and the wet finish picks up more fibers from the wiping cloth.
 If this happens, just stop wiping off and let the finish set.

 Once the finish dries it is glossy, the finish layer is thick, and it requires sanding down.
 The sanding evens out the irregularities in the finish layer and removes surface particles as well as wiping cloth fibers.

 I build finishes so the sanding is not a problem.
-Just sand with 400 grit and continue another coat that has been freshly mixed up.
+Use 400 grit sandpaper and sand the outer coat then continue finishing with freshly mixed finish.